Szbuli/libsocket-can-java/README.md

 In JDK 10 the `javah` compiler was removed.
 It was set deprecated in JDK 9(?) and replaced by using `javac -h`.
 **I changed the Makefile (line 60-63) to work with the `javac -h` because i'm using JDK 11 now.
 If you have trouble with it/using JDK 8, comment in the other line for your JDK version.**

+## Linux kernel v5
+After switching to the kernel v5.10 on Raspberry the error 'java.lang.IllegalArgumentException: illegal AF_CAN address' occured on the same hardware and Java setup.
+The problem was caused by old include files for compiling.
+The include files in this repo are a copy of some files in the linux repo: linux\include\uapi\linux\can.h linux\include\uapi\linux\can\*

+I replaced them with the new ones and after compiling it, it seem to work now again, see commit with tag v5.10.

 ## Java Example
 ```java
 public class Main {